redis/docs/content/integrate/redis-data-integration/ingest/installation/_index.md

 need any special privileges to run RDI processes for normal operation.

 ### Hardware sizing

 RDI is mainly CPU and network bound.
-Each of RDI VMs should have:
+Each of the RDI VMs should have:

-- CPU: Min 4 cores CPU.
-Consider a configuration that would allow for 2-6 additional cores depending on how big is your dataset and how fast you would like RDI to ingest the baseline snapshot.
+- CPU: A minimum of 4 CPU cores.
+You should consider adding 2-6 extra cores on top of this if your dataset is big and you want to ingest the baseline snapshot as fast as possible.
 - RAM: 2GB
 - Disk: 25GB of disk (this includes the OS footprint)
-- 10 GB or more network interface
+- 10GB or more network interface